 March 24th, 2015

-CNET is the world’s leader in tech product reviews, news, prices, videos, forums, how to’s and more writes a review on Armourcard’s active jamming technology.
+CNET is the world’s leader in tech product reviews, news, prices, videos, forums, how to’s and more writes a review on Armourcard’s Active Micro Jamming Technology.

-Claire Reilly one of CNET’s Australian tech journalist after an interview with Tyler Harris the director of Armourcard has written a great review of Armourcard for CNETs global audience.
+Claire Reilly one of CNET’s Australian tech journalist after an interview with Tyler Harris the CEO and inventor of Armourcard has written a great review of Armourcard for CNETs global audience.

 Tyler Harris said: